Relish (Northern Irish band): Production

 The Papenfus brothers first collaboration with The Answer was in producing their first effort Breakdown Honey (2002).

 Ken and Carl Papenfus wrote and produced several songs for Marilyn Bane, runner up in Ireland's talent show "You're a Star" (Irish X Factor) in 2007.

-For Sinead O'Connor, Kenny and Carl Papenfus produced and solely performed the cover version of Blind Willie Johnson's classic "Trouble Soon Be Over" for the Grammy nominated album "The Songs of Blind Willie Johnson" also featuring Tom Waits, Blind Boys of Alabama et al.
+For Sinéad O'Connor, Kenny and Carl Papenfus produced and solely performed the cover version of Blind Willie Johnson's classic "Trouble Soon Be Over" for the Grammy nominated album "The Songs of Blind Willie Johnson" also featuring Tom Waits, Blind Boys of Alabama et al.

-Also, Ken and Carl have produced several more songs for Sinead O'Connor: the 2020 Van Morrison cover of "Who Was That Masked Man" for Hot Press magazine's celebration of his 75th birthday, "I'll Be Singing" for the soundtrack of the film "Wild Mountain Thyme" nominated for a Hollywood Music in Media Award and with Bear McReary produced the theme for the popular Netflix series "Outlander" (Season 7), sung by Sinead O'Connor released Summer 2023.
+Also, Ken and Carl have produced several more songs for Sinéad O'Connor: the 2020 Van Morrison cover of "Who Was That Masked Man" for Hot Press magazine's celebration of his 75th birthday, "I'll Be Singing" for the soundtrack of the film "Wild Mountain Thyme" nominated for a Hollywood Music in Media Award and with Bear McReary produced the theme for the popular Netflix series "Outlander" (Season 7), sung by Sinéad O'Connor released Summer 2023.
 Ken and Carl produced and performed on "Shine" by Grainne Duffy.